Mamiglia/Requester-Bot/README.md

 # Requester-Bot
 Use for Telegram bots only
 -
-This bot let users to do requests to the admins of a channel
+This bot lets users to do requests to the admins of a channel

 FEATURES (not bugs):
 -
->This bot is not a simple do-a-request bot, it allows admins to refuse, accept or vote a request by users
+>This bot is not a common do-a-request bot, it allows admins to refuse, accept or vote a request by users
 Wait, What?
 When a User do a request the bot sends the message to the staff group and then the admins can decide:
 -Refusing the request (maybe is too stupid, or whatever)